gek20/DisasterResponsePipelines/README.md

 ### Quality of the Model:

-From the classification report on our model we can notice how the model works really bad for some categories.
+From the classification report on our model, we can notice how the model works badly for some categories.
 This is due to the fact that the dataset is really unbalanced and that the model had not enough data to learn how to predict that categories.
-A possible solution could be to use some balancing teqniques to improve the quality of the model (SMOTE, oversampling, undersampling,...).
+A possible solution could be to use some balancing techniques to improve the quality of the model (SMOTE, oversampling, undersampling,...).

 | class                  | precision | recall | f1-score | support |
 |------------------------|-----------|--------|----------|---------|